 Mix onion and chopped cilantro together in a small bowl; set aside.

 Light one chimney full of charcoal.
 When all charcoal is lit and covered with gray ash, pour out and spread the coals evenly over entire surface of coal grate.
-Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
+Alternatively, set all the burners of a gas grill to high heat.
+Set cooking grate in place, cover grill, and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
 Grill cheese slices until browned on both sides, 1-2 minutes per side.
 Remove from grill.